Michael N. Hall: Career

-Hall has been intrigued with the research of François Jacob and Jacques Monod with bacterial genetics, and so he went to the Pasteur Institute in Paris as a research fellow in 1981 for eight months.
+Hall was intrigued with the research of François Jacob and Jacques Monod on bacterial genetics, and so he went to the Pasteur Institute in Paris as a research fellow in 1981 for eight months.
 He then joined Ira Herskowitz's group at the University of California, San Francisco as a postdoctoral fellow.
 He became a principal investigator in 1984, leading his own research group.

 In 1987, Hall moved to Basel, Switzerland, and joined the Division of Biochemistry of the Biozentrum, University of Basel, as an assistant professor.
 He was promoted to professor in 1992.

-Hall was twice appointed Vice Director of the Biozentrum, from 2002 to 2009 and again from 2013 to 2016.
-He was also Chairman of the European Molecular Biology Organization Council between 2021 and 2022, and served on the Council from 2017 to 2019 and again from 2020 to 2022.
+Hall was twice appointed Vice Director of the Biozentrum, from 2002 to 2009 and from 2013 to 2016.
+He was also Chairman of the European Molecular Biology Organization Council between 2021 and 2022, served on the Council from 2017 to 2019 and again from 2020 to 2022.

 Currently, Hall serves on the Board of Trustees of the Louis-Jeantet Foundation.

 Research

-Hall is a pioneer in the fields of the PI3K/AKT/mTOR pathway and cell growth control, and is best known for discovering mTOR.
+Hall is a pioneer in the PI3K/AKT/mTOR pathway and cell growth control, and is best known for discovering mTOR.
 In 1991, Hall seminally discovered two genes that, when mutated, made rapamycin unable to inhibit cell growth in yeasts.
 Hall named them TOR1 and TOR2, short for "Target of Rapamycin", which his group also sequenced and characterized.

 Three years later, Stuart Schreiber identified the mammalian counterpart of TOR, known as the "mammalian target of rapamycin" (mTOR).
 The gene and the protein it encodes are later renamed the "mechanistic target of rapamycin", while the short form remains mTOR.

 The protein encoded by the TOR (and mTOR) gene is a protein kinase activated by growth factors, nutrients, and insulin.
 It is a central controller of cell growth and metabolism.
 The TOR protein plays a key role in aging and the development of diseases such as cancer, obesity, diabetes, and cardiovascular disease.

-After the discovery of TOR, Hall continued studying the function and regulation of TOR and mTOR in yeasts and humans.
-His group was the first to recognize that yeast TOR1 and TOR2 proteins can form two protein complexes (known as TORC1 and TORC2) with distinct function and composition.
-They went on to show the mammalian counterpart of TORC2 (named mTORC2) is not inhibited by rapamycin and regulates a different signalling pathway from mTORC1.
+After the discovering TOR, Hall continued studying the function and regulation of TOR and mTOR in yeasts and humans.
+His group was the first to recognize that yeast TOR1 and TOR2 proteins can form two protein complexes (known as TORC1 and TORC2) with distinct functions and compositions.
+They went on to show the mammalian counterpart of TORC2 (named mTORC2) is not inhibited by rapamycin and regulates a different signaling pathway from mTORC1.

 Hall also identified many roles of mTORC1 and mTORC2, including ribosomes physically interact with and activate mTORC2, glutamine breakdown stimulates mTORC1, and mTORC2 promotes lipid synthesis and cancer.
 Collaborating with Nenad Ban and Timm Maier, Hall reported the structures of mTORC1 in 2016 and mTORC2 in 2018.